This Property Is Condemned: Plot

 Willie Starr, an unkempt girl, tells the story of her sister Alva to Tom, a boy whom she meets on the abandoned railroad tracks of Dodson, Mississippi, in the 1930s.

 Her story begins with a stranger, Owen Legate, arriving in the small town of Dodson and making his way to the Starr boarding house, where a loud birthday party is in progress for the landlady, Mrs. Hazel "Mama" Starr.
-He meets Willie, the youngest daughter of the house, and rents a room for the week, while remaining mysterious about his motives for being in town.
-The men at the party, including a conductor named Mr. Johnson, eagerly await Mama's oldest daughter Alva.
+He meets Willie, the youngest daughter of the house, and rents a room for the week, while remaining mysterious about his reasons for being in town.
+The men at the party, including a conductor named Mr. Johnson, eagerly await Mama's oldest daughter, Alva.
 When Alva finally appears, the men compete for her attention, including J.J., Mama's boyfriend.

 Alva and Owen meet in the kitchen, where she tells a story about a worker who took her dancing at the Peabody Hotel in Memphis.
 Willie is entranced, but Owen suspects that the story is fictitious.
-It becomes obvious that Alva is eager to leave Dodson and dreams of going to New Orleans, from whence Owen has come.
+Alva obviously is eager to leave Dodson and dreams of going to New Orleans, from whence Owen has come.
 Later, Alva enters Owen's room on a false pretense and confides in him.
 He discourages her, suggesting that she is no more than a prostitute, and she leaves in tears.
 Mama explains to Alva that she must be kind to Mr. Johnson, who has promised to look after her.